 Now in its third release, the HPI has become a go-to data tool for hundreds of state and local government agencies, foundations, advocacy groups, hospitals and other organizations that want to apply a health equity lens to their work.

-Prior to the Healthy Places Index, everyone from public health department staff to community advocates could not systematically and easily find reliable data about the conditions that most impact the health of our neighborhoods — the conditions in which we are born, grow, live, work and age.
+Prior to the Healthy Places Index®, everyone from public health department staff to community advocates could not systematically and easily find reliable data about the conditions that most impact the health of our neighborhoods — the conditions in which we are born, grow, live, work and age.

 Where we live and our racial and ethnic backgrounds are strongly tied to measures of well-being and life expectancy — even more so than genetics.
 Decades of research have demonstrated how health outcomes are strongly tied to neighborhood environments and community conditions, which are, in turn, strongly linked to race.
 However, conditions that support health — access to education, good job opportunities, and healthy food and water — vary drastically by neighborhood.

 Responding to this need, the Public Health Alliance of Southern California brought together experts from a wide variety of fields to develop an open health equity data platform that shows the link between race and place.
 We achieved this by analyzing 23 social indicators of health — all positively associated with life expectancy at birth — from multiple peer-reviewed sources to create an index visualized through a mapping tool.
+HPI was created in partnership with our map developer Axis Maps.

 Feedback from practitioners across sectors has allowed us to continue delivering high-quality data as well as more efficient features, so we can do our best work in less time.
 We are able to keep evolving the platform and advancing toward health equity when we hear your ideas, feedback, and questions on how we can continue improving.